Plastic Free July

 Bring Your Own Lunch.
 If you've ever brought lunch from a sandwich shop/supermarket to take away you'll share my horror at the amount of waste one persons lunch can create.
-By making your lunch at home and wrapping it in a BeeBee Wrap and bringing you own coffee cup & water bottle and cutlery you can eliminate that waste.
+By making your lunch at home and wrapping it in a BeeBee Wrap and bringing your own coffee cup & water bottle and cutlery you can eliminate that waste.

 I like the Klean Kanteen range as they're stainless steel, so there is no leaching from plastic or plastic liners in aluminium bottles.
 My coffee tastes much nicer from a stainless steel cup than it does from single use cups or the reusable plastic cups.
 Their insulated range keeps food cold/hot.
 You can even take hot soup for lunch to go with a hunk of sourdough wrapped in a BeeBee beeswax wrap.

 Shopping Take your own bags and containers and buy from a local shop, market or box scheme that doesn't wrap everything in plastic.
-For those of you who live in Cambridge when you choose Cambridge Organic Food Company you can add BeeBee Wraps to your order.
+For those of you who live in Cambridge when you choose Cambridge Organic Food Company, you can add BeeBee Wraps to your order.
 Zero Waste Stores are popping up all over the country.
 Here is a list of our lovely stockists that believe in using less plastic.

-Bamboo toothbrushes are available from Zero Habits and Anything but plastic both have nylon or castor oil based plastic bristles.
-If you want a toothbrush you can throw on the fire and you aren't Jewish,vegetarian or Muslim then these natural bristle tooth brushes might be for you.
+Bamboo toothbrushes are available from Zero Habits and Anything but plastic both have nylon or castor oil-based plastic bristles.
+If you want a toothbrush you can throw on the fire and you aren't Jewish, vegetarian or Muslim then these natural bristle toothbrushes might be for you.